 English Preparatory program students must submit their requests to the Administrative Sectary’s Office at the School of Languages.

-Graduate students must submit their requests to the Administrative Secretary’s Office at the respective graduate school in which they are enrolled.
+Graduate students must submit their requests to the Administrative Secretary’s Office at the respective Institute in which they are enrolled.

-Requests are reviewed and concluded by the respective Faculty/ School/Graduate School Executive Board.
+Requests are reviewed and concluded by the respective Faculty/School/Institute Executive Board.

 In modular graduate programs, students may not submit a leave of absence request for only the second module in a semester.

 For the granted leave of absence to take effect, students must have paid the tuition for the semester(s) for which they are granted a leave of absence.
-Students who submitted their leave of absence requests by the last business day of the fourth week from the start of classes must have paid half of the tuition required for the semesters for which they are granted a leave of absence.
-Students who applied for a leave of absence later must have paid all of the tuition required for the semesters for which they are granted a leave of absence.
+Students who submitted their leave of absence requests by the last business day of the fourth week from the start of classes specified for the related semester in the Academic Calendar must have paid half of the tuition required for the semesters for which they are granted a leave of absence.
+Students who applied for a leave of absence later must have paid all of the tuition required for the semesters for which they are granted a leave of absence, and must also fulfill all their outstanding obligations to the University, if available.

 In leave of absence requests for an academic year, the tuition payment is made for two semesters, in the first semester for which the leave of absence is taken.